-In 2011, Circular 230 was revised to reflect the tax practitioner standards in IRC Sec.
-6694 for when a tax practitioner generally may recommend a tax return position.
+Circular 230 imposes the same tax practitioner standards as in IRC Sec.
+6694 for when a tax practitioner generally may recommend a tax return position (substantial authority and no disclosure or reasonable basis with disclosure).

-(39) [LO7] What are the basic differences between civil and criminal tax penalties?
+(39) [LO 7] What are the basic differences between civil and criminal tax penalties?

 Civil penalties are much more common, generally in the form of monetary penalties, and may be imposed when tax practitioners or taxpayers violate tax statutes without reasonable cause, as the result of negligence or intentional disregard of pertinent rules, or through willful disobedience or outright fraud.
 Criminal penalties are much less common than civil penalties.

 They are commonly charged in tax evasion cases (i.e., willful intent to defraud the government) but are imposed only after normal due process (i.e., trial).
 There is a higher standard for conviction in a criminal trial (beyond a reasonable doubt).
 However, the penalties are also much higher (i.e., fines up to \$100,000 for individuals plus a prison sentence).

-(40) [LO7] What are some of the most common civil penalties imposed on taxpayers?
+(40) [LO 7] What are some of the most common civil penalties imposed on taxpayers?

-Some common examples of civil penalties that apply to taxpayers include: failure to file a tax return (5 percent of tax due per month with a maximum of 25% of net tax due), failure to pay tax owed (.5 percent of tax due per month with a maximum of 25% of net tax due), failure to make estimated tax payments (rate varies on federal short-term interest rate and underpayment), substantial understatement of tax (20 percent of understatement), underpayment of tax due to transactions lacking economic substance (20 percent or 40 percent of understatement), providing false withholding information (\$500), and fraud (75 percent of liability attributable to fraud).
+Some common examples of civil penalties that apply to taxpayers include: failure to file a tax return (5 percent of tax due per month with a maximum of 25% of net tax due), failure to pay tax owed (0.5 percent of tax due per month with a maximum of 25% of net tax due), failure to make estimated tax payments (rate varies on federal short-term interest rate and underpayment), substantial understatement of tax (20 percent of understatement), underpayment of tax due to transactions lacking economic substance (20 percent or 40 percent of understatement), providing false withholding information (\$500), and fraud (75 percent of liability attributable to fraud).

-(41) [LO7] What are the taxpayer's standards to avoid the substantial understatement of tax penalty?
+(41) [LO 7] What are the taxpayer's standards to avoid the substantial understatement of tax penalty?